ryanshoff/dc21badge/README.md

 seemingly indicated by the suit.
 At least some of the sentence fragements are from Rush's Tom Sawyer.

-THERE MAY BE MULTIPLE VERSIONS OF SAME CARDS DIFFERENT ONLY BY 3BIT BINARY AND CRYPTO STRING

 Badges also have a 3-digit binary number on the back.
 Some badges also depict a simple number generator that produces the following sequences.